GabrielAlbaSerrano/Parallel_Programming/README.md

 ## Concurrent programming

-In the directories Merge_Concurrent_Algorithm and Bridge We'll be using Python's `multiprocessing` library to explore techniques such as semaphores, monitors, and more.
+In the directories "Merge_Concurrent_Algorithm" and "Bridge" we'll be using Python's `multiprocessing` library to explore techniques such as semaphores, monitors, and more.
 Each practice comes with detailed explanations and code examples to help you grasp the principles of concurrent programming.

 ## Distributed programming